splunk/observability-workshop/content/en/other/3-auto-instrumentation/3-java-microservices-k8s/60-log-observer-connect.md

 ```

 The result is a new file on disk called **petclinic-local.yaml**
 Let switch to the local version by applying the local version of the deployment yaml.
- First delete the old deplyment with
+First delete the old deplyment with:

 ```bash
 kubectl delete -f ~/workshop/petclinic/petclinic-local.yaml
 ```

-followed by
+followed by:

 ```bash
 kubectl apply -f ~/workshop/petclinic/petclinic-local.yaml
 ```